It’s 4am. I can’t sleep. I need to write.

 I’m not going to lie, I was going to write a blogpost called “Being a Superstar Is the Biggest Lie Companies Tell You to Be”

-What I’ve learned these last year and four months is this…
+What I’ve learned in the last year is that this mantra is wrong.

 Much of what was said doesn’t matter.